x13a/Silence/README.md

 * Numbers from messages
 * Numbers passing STIR verification (Android 11)

-`Contacted`, `Groups`, `Repeated` options and the main toggle have additional settings.
+Contacted, Groups, Repeated options and the main toggle have additional settings.
 You can open them by long click.

 If the app rejects calls from contacts on Android 10, allow contacts permission manually in `App info → Permissions`.